Yie Liu, Ph.D.

 Baltimore, MD 21224

 Telomeres are chromosome end capping structures that prevent chromosome termini from being recognized as broken DNA ends.
 Telomere shortening is a hallmark of aging and associated with a number of age-related pathologies.
-Dr. Liu’s laboratory investigates the hypothesis that oxidative lesions and inadequate DNA structural resolution would impact telomere maintenance and function and explores alternative mechanisms for how telomere loss contributes to telomere biology diseases and age-associated organ decline and pathologies.
+Dr. Liu’s laboratory investigates the hypothesis that oxidative lesions and inadequate DNA structural resolution would impact telomere maintenance and function and explores alternative mechanisms for how telomere loss contributes to short telomere syndromes and age-associated organ decline and pathologies.
 Using a combination of molecular, genetic, and biochemical approaches, Dr. Liu is interested in probing (1) the key genes that modulate oxidative DNA lesions and unique DNA secondary structures at telomeres; (2) the effect of telomere maintenance deficiency on human diseases of accelerated aging and cancers; and 3) the molecular pathways that underlie the role of mitochondrial impairment upon telomere dysfunction, and its relevance to the telomere loss/dysfunction-mediated pathophysiology (or telomeropathy).
 These studies will enhance our understanding of how DNA lesions and structure resolution deficiencies and alternative mechanisms affect telomere maintenance and thus aging and related human diseases.

-Dr. Yie Liu received her Ph.D. at Karolinska Institute, Sweden in 1995 and then joined the University of Toronto as a postdoctoral fellow of the National Cancer Institute of Canada.
+Dr. Yie Liu received her Ph.D. at Karolinska Institute, Sweden and then joined the University of Toronto as a postdoctoral fellow of the National Cancer Institute of Canada.
 She became a principal investigator at NIA since 2006.

 Sun C, Wang K, Stock AJ, Gong Y, Demarest TG, Yang B, Giri N, Harrington L, Alter BP, Savage SA, Bohr VA, Liu Y. Re-equilibration of imbalanced NAD metabolism ameliorates the impact of telomere dysfunction.
 EMBO J. 2020;39(21):e103420.